Applications are now open for Craft Scotland's flagship maker learning and development programme.

 - Download a simplified version for screen readers (Downloads a Word document)

-- Download a large font (18pt) version (Downloads a Word document)
+- Download a large font (24pt) version (Downloads a Word document)

-We are looking for up to ten professional, practicing makers who have been in business between one and four years.
-You will produce design-led, contemporary one-off pieces or small batch production.
+We are looking for professional, practicing makers who have been in business between one and five years.

 You may be:

-A recent graduate (of any discipline) newly entering the craft sector
+- A recent graduate (of any subject/discipline) newly entering the craft sector

 We are looking for makers who: